-For manufacturing companies, few things are as important in finance departments than inventory costing.
-Here’s an overview of different inventory valuation methods.
+For manufacturing companies, few things are as important in finance departments as inventory valuation.
+Here’s an overview of different valuation methods.

 You can also listen to this article:

-For manufacturing companies, few things are as important in finance departments than inventory costing.
-The valuation given to a company’s inventory will have a direct impact on gross profit, taxation and on its income.
+For manufacturing companies, few things are as important in finance departments as inventory valuation.
+The valuation given to a company’s inventory will have a direct impact on gross profit.
 It also defines a company’s taxation and it informs stakeholders such as stockholders, owners, and partners of the true value of the cost of goods sold is at a given time period.

 A Simple Process with Complex Meanings